Bahls 2013 Category: Symmetrical biraphid

 Foged, N. (1981).
 Diatoms in Alaska.
 Bibliotheca Phycologica, Band 53, J. Cramer, Vaduz, 317 pp.

-Neidium fogedii is known only from the type locality and from Upper Pond #56 at the Mexican Cut Nature Preserve in Gunnison County, Colorado.
+Neidium fogedii is known from a lake in the Brooks Range of Alaska (Foged 1981), from surface waters in the Canadian High Arctic (Antoniades et al. 2008), and from a pond in the Rocky Mountains of Colorado (specimens shown on this web page).
 On the date the Colorado sample was collected, water temperature was 12.3 C, pH measured 7.20 and specific conductance measured 102 µS/cm.
-Both Foged (1981) and Antoniades et al. (2008) report this taxon (as N. kozlowi var. densestriata) from Desperation Lake in the Brooks Range, Alaska, where pH varied between 8.1 and 8.5 and conductivity ranged from 151 to 707 (Antoniades et al. 2008).
+The Canadian specimens were collected from waters where pH varied between 8.1 and 8.5 and conductivity ranged from 151 to 707 (Antoniades et al. 2008).

 One of many high elevation ponds at the Mexican Cut Nature Preserve in Gunnison County, Colorado: home of Neidium fogedii.